nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 1. A request is made to the Source Supplier to provide a ‘Data extract request form’ or similar.
 This is usually sent by the Commissioning Support Unit (CSU) but this may differ by region.
 2. The Supplier will send a ‘Data extract request form’ (or similar) directly to the Practice
 3. The Practice completes and returns the form to the Source Supplier along with the dates of when the extract is to be delivered as advised by the new supplier
-4. The Source Supplier will ensure that the data is transferred to the Target Supplier safely and securely.
+4. The Source Supplier will ensure that the data is transferred to the new supplier (target) safely and securely.

 ## Clean up the current system data

-The Target supplier (providing the new clinical system) or Commissioning Support Unit (CSU) can advise the Practice on any common/known data issues when migrating to the new system (these may vary from system to system).
+The new supplier (target) (providing the new clinical system) or Commissioning Support Unit (CSU) can advise the Practice on any common/known data issues when migrating to the new system (these may vary from system to system).

 Rectifying the data early and before the [Initial data production phase](initial-data-production) will reduce the amount of work the Practice needs to complete during later phases.